coderbyheart/adacon/speakers/ruth-merethe-granevang.md

 She won the female developer of the year 2022 award for her creation of Robi, a game for teaching programming to kids.
 It is now a part of Gyldendal's digital math resources.

 In her spare time she likes playing and creating games, and is currently busy designing a new board game.

-## Futureproof your frontends

-Technical debt is constantly hunting us.
-Until our code is so outdated or heavy to work with that we want to start over.

-In this presentation I will give you some pointers on how to make your frontend code more robust and potentially increase its lifespan.
-While we cannot foresee the future, we can draw valuable lessons from the past.